 10 Evidently most members of the Constitutional Convention expected that electors would be popularly elected in this manner.
 However, their Constitution left this matter up to individual states legislatures.
 Under the original Electoral College system, each elector cast two undifferentiated votes for President.
 The candidate with the most votes became President (provided he received votes from a majority of electors) and the runner-up became Vice-President.
-After the first two contested Presidential elections in 1796 and 1800, it was clear that this system could not accommodate election of 1800, there was considerable consensus to change the manner of casting electoral votes so that each elector would cast one designated vote for President and one designated vote for Vice President, and this was accomplished by the Twelfth Amendment.
-Though early drafts included the requirement that electors be popularly elected in the manner of the Pure District Plan, this was provision was ultimately dropped from the amendment; see Kuroda (1994).
+After the first two contested Presidential elections in 1796 and 1800, it was clear that this system could not accommodate elections in which two parties each ran a ticket with both a Presidential and Vice-President and one designated vote for Vice President, and this was accomplished by the Twelfth Amendment.
+Though early drafts included the requirement that electors be popularly elected in the manner of the Pure District Plan, this provision was ultimately dropped from the amendment; see Kuroda (1994).

 11 This is the system used at present by Maine (since 1972) and Nebraska (since 1992).
-The 2008 election was the first to produce a split electoral vote in either state; it did so in Nebraska, where Obama carried one Congressional District; the Republican-dominated legislature may now switch state law back to winner-take-all.
+The 2008 election for the first time produced a split electoral vote in Nebraska, where Obama carried one Congressional District; the Republican-dominated legislature may now switch state law back to winner-take-all.
 A proposed constitutional amendment (the Mundt-Coudert Plan) in the 1950s would have mandated the Modified District Plan for all states.